MrBounty/ZipponDB/docs/Technical docs.md

 TODO

-***Note: Code snipped do not necessary represent the actual codebase but are use to explain principle.***
+***Note: Code snippets in this documentation are simplified examples and may not represent the actual codebase.***

-# Tokenizers
+## Tokenizers

-All `Tokenizer` work similary and are based on the [zig tokenizer.](https://github.com/ziglang/zig/blob/master/lib/std/zig/tokenizer.zig)

-The `Tokenizer` role is to take a buffer string and convert it into a list of `Token`.
-A token have an enum `Tag` that represent what the token is, for example `=` is the tag `equal`, and a `Loc` with a `start` and `end` usize that represent the emplacement in the buffer.
+Tokenizers are responsible for converting a buffer string into a list of tokens.
+Each token has a `Tag` enum that represents its type, such as `equal` for the `=` symbol, and a `Loc` struct with start and end indices that represent its position in the buffer.

-The `Tokenizer` itself have 2 methods: `next` that return the next `Token`.
-And `getTokenSlice` that return the slice of the buffer that represent the `Token`, using it's `Loc`.
+All tokenizers work similarly and are based on the [zig tokenizer.](https://github.com/ziglang/zig/blob/master/lib/std/zig/tokenizer.zig) They have two main methods: next, which returns the next token, and getTokenSlice, which returns the slice of the buffer that represents the token.

-This is how to use it:
+Here's an example of how to use a tokenizer:
 ```zig
 const toker = Tokenizer.init(buff);
 const token = toker.next();
 std.debug.print("{s}", .{toker.getTokenSlice(token)});
 ```

-I usually use a `Tokenizer` in a loop until the `Tag` is `end`.
-And in each loop I take the next token and will use a switch on the `Tag` to do stuffs.

-Here a simple example:
+Tokenizers are often used in a loop until the `end` tag is reached.
+In each iteration, the next token is retrieved and processed based on its tag.
+Here's a simple example:
 ```zig
 const toker = Tokenizer.init(buff);
 var token = toker.next();